mia-platform/documentation/docs/runtime_suite/crud-service.md

 - press Create new CRUD button
 - configure CRUD
 - select Endpoints menu
-- press Create new enpoint
+- press Create new endpoint
 - configure the endpoint selecting the CRUD created
 - press Commit&Generate button and save the configuration in the preferred branch
 - select Deploy menu
 - select the environment and branch to deploy and deploy it
-- in less than one minute the new endpoint that exposes the confgiured CRUD service is available
+- in less than one minute the new endpoint that exposes the configured CRUD service is available
-- select Documentation menu and open the API Portal, browse the CRUD endpoint deplyed
+- select Documentation menu and open the API Portal, browse the CRUD endpoint deployed

  For more details [see here](/api-console/crud-advanced).